9 Golden Rules for Interior Design Project Managers

 Couple your action with learning because working on a construction project is a wonderful opportunity to learn more.
 It’s like learning on a job because each project has its own peculiarities.
 Inculcate the art of incorporating actions with learning in all your projects, large or small, and encourage the members of your team to learn as they work.
 They will appreciate this concern for their own good.

 While your clients will benefit from your smart insights, it will also make your job easier to accomplish.

 7. Always Expect the Unexpected

 A professional project manager must embrace the uncertainty that’s rife in the building of structures.
-It is not always smooth sailing.
-Far from it!
-Issues do rear their head while on a project and you’ll find that there is far more than you don't, and can't know, than what is expected.
+It is not always smooth sailing—far from it!
+Issues do rear their head while on a project, and you’ll find that there is far more that you don't and can't know than what is expected.
 You must learn to be resilient to any unexpected occurrence and know that you and the members of your team will learn something new about tackling challenging issues.

 There may be changes in promises to clients, altering of agreed concepts, or price changes, for instance, but what is important is how you solve them so you can still deliver on your promises.

 Collaborate fully with all people and performers of the building construction project.
 Make this one of your golden rules.
 Waiting for the project to get to a critical stage without working in collaboration will result in disaster.
 Carry all along and don't wait until the project has gone south to get their contributions.

 Start the collaboration process from the onset and continue through the course of the project.
 This will guarantee that everyone has a focused purpose and will ensure a successfully implemented project.